 Your child will appreciate the break from their normal routine and so will you.

-For the working moms who do not have enough vacation time to use this option for every school break.
-So call on others for help.
+For the working moms who do not have enough vacation time to use this option for every school break, call on others for help.

 Your children will look forward to spending the day with their favorite babysitter.
 They get a much-needed break from their normal routine while you are able to maintain your regular work schedule.
 You may find that teenaged sitters do more "cool" things with your kids, like teaching them to make friendship bracelets and other arts and crafts, helping them improve their video game skills, and spending time playing outside with them.